kavilla/photos/README.md

 # Photo Viewer Application for goTenna

-Project to implement an photo viewer application using Python, Flask, FlaskRestPlus, and Pandas.
+Project to implement a photo viewer application using Python, Flask, FlaskRestPlus, and Pandas.
 Front end was built in ReactJS, which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).